Thermal socks to keep your feet warm during the winter months, hiking, casual, work, and self heated.

 Acrylic, a knitted synthetic and a good budget choice.
 Similar to wool in look and feel, but being a synthetic these are not as odor resistant or as good at wicking moisture than wool, they can be about a third of the price though.
-Can be vegan friendly if there's no wool mixed in.
+May be vegan friendly if there's no wool mixed in.

 Other synthetic fibres, polyester is sometimes used as a substantial constituent in a fibre mix and is similar in properties to acrylic and is particularly quick drying and so used in liner socks to quickly wick sweat away from the feet keeping them dry.
 Others such as nylon, spandex, and elastane are there in smaller quantities to increase durability and add elasticity.